 Their sin (idolatry) separated them from God and yet they blamed God for abandoning them.
 In fact, God never left them; they had turned away and left God.
 Many of us do the same type of thing today as we trust in our own efforts until we get into a mess and then we blame God for our being in a mess.
 God allows our rebellion to lead to bad things on hope that we will repent and come back to Him.

-'In vain I punished your people; they did not respond to correction.
-Your sword has devoured your prophets like a ravening lion.'
+"In vain have I struck down your people.
+They would not receive correction.
+Your own sword has devoured your prophets like a marauding lion.

 God sent prophets to deliver a message of repentance to the people but they did not listen.
 God sent troubles upon the people but they did not humble themselves and repent.
 God is still the same today as He will send messengers to us and He will also send troubles if that is what we need to get back into His will for our lives.
 God disciplines His children because He loves us and wants the best for us.